 All applicants must be potential postdoctoral researchers who intend to perform their research at UCSB under the direction of a CNSI faculty member.
 Current UCSB graduate students and postdoctoral researchers are not eligible to participate in this competition.

-Graduate Students who will have obtained their PhDs prior to January 31, 2014 date are encouraged to apply for the current competition.
+Graduate Students who will have obtained their PhDs prior to the Fall are encouraged to apply for the current competition.

 Only applications submitted online will be considered in the application review process.
 All application materials including letters of recommendation and research plans are due by the published application deadline.
 A letter of recommendation may be submitted by the proposed advisor.